Read hay statistics and data about the North Coast New South Wales region.

 - Demand in north coast NSW is strong and feed is moving fast.
 There is a lot of hay and silage moving from north coast NSW to areas west of the region such as, the Northern Tablelands, and Tamworth.
 With the dry conditions local demand is strong and hay supplies are limited.
 Lucerne, cereal hay and straw are being carted into the region from Victoria and South Australia.

 - Lucerne and straw prices are sourced from outside the region.

-- It has been reported that there is oat and pasture silage available in the regions for $130 - $160/bale on farm.
+- It has been reported that there is cereal silage available in the regions from $150/bale

-- It has been reported there is frosted sugar cane silage available in the region from $100/bale on farm.
+- It has been reported there is frosted sugar case silage available in the region from $100/bale on farm.

 - No price changes have been noted this week.

 - Cereal hay: +/-0 ($420 to $470/t).
 Prices remain steady this week.

 - Lucerne hay: +/-0 ($600 to $700/t).
 Prices remain steady this week.

 - Straw: +/-0 ($250 to $350/t).
 Prices remain steady this week.

 - Pasture hay: +/-0 ($300 to $400/t).
 Prices remain steady this week.